Currency: GBP

 Harken Ratchet on off mechanism Harken Ratchet on off switch Harken Ratchet load adjustment Harken Ratchet Sheave Design

-Some class rules outlaw any mechanical advantage for pulling in the sheets which prevents the use of winches e.g. Beer Luggers where there is a great onus on ratchet blocks and/or snubbers to enable the crew to haul in, hold and control a loose footed mainsail of around 300 square feet by hand.
-Ratchet blocks require a fraction of the effort to control the sail compared with a normal free running block.
+Some class rules outlaw any mechanical advantage for pulling in the sheets, which prevent the use of winches, e.g. Beer Luggers, where there is a great onus on ratchet blocks and snubbers to enable the crew to haul in, hold and control a loose-footed mainsail of around 300 square feet by hand.
+Ratchet blocks require less effort to control the sail than a normal free-running block.

 Selden Ratchet Disengaged Selden Ratchet Engaged Selden Auto Ratchet Load Sensitivity Adjustment

-1. Mainsheet systems need to be attached to the boom in multiple spots near the stern end (away from the gooseneck) to reduce/spread the load.
+1. Mainsheet systems must be attached to the boom in multiple spots near the stern end (away from the gooseneck) to reduce/spread the load.

-2. Spinnaker sheets will require a winch back-up option if the breeze gets up.
+2. Spinnaker sheets require a winch back-up option if the breeze gets up.

 Line Diameter and Specification – Important Factors: